Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Fetch full details' and specifies the resource 'video by ID'.
-It lists the returned data types (snippet, status, statistics, duration), distinguishing it from sibling tools like delete_video or list_my_videos.
+The description clearly states 'Fetch full details for one video by ID', specifying the resource (video) and action (fetch), and lists the exact details returned (snippet, status, statistics, duration).
+This distinguishes it from sibling tools like delete_video or update_video_metadata.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.